sdhector/ai-agent-frontend/DEPLOYMENT.md

 # PWA Deployment Guide

-This guide explains how to deploy the AI Assistant PWA to Firebase Hosting.
+This guide explains how to deploy the AI Assistant PWA to Firebase Hosting using **Cloud Build** for CI/CD.

 ## Prerequisites